openSUSE/gitarro/doc/ADVANCED.md

 For retrigger a specific test, you need to add a comment on the pr.

+**TAKE CARE**: gitbot will delete the comment where you write the retriggering magic word, so make sure you write the retrigger in different comment

 The user must be in the SUSE org for retrigger the tests, and the msg should have :